 - DPXogram cannot sweep a range greater than the maximum real-time bandwidth.
-When the instrument is sweeping, the DPXogram display shows the Disabled data is from swept acquisition message. - No overlap, however, DPXogram can display multiple Spectrums/line. - The DPXogram monitors in real time and can be used as a monitor while triggers are occurring.
-It cannot be set to display only triggered lines. - Split (Option 200 only) This view consists of two DPX views.
-A DPX ogram view appears on the top half of the display and a DPX Spectrum view appears on the bottom half of the display.
+When the instrument is sweeping, the DPXogram display shows the Disabled data is from sweptacquisition message. - No overlap, however, DPXogram can display multiple Spectrums/line. - The DPXogram monitors in real time and can be used as a monitor while triggers are occurring.
+It cannot be set to display only triggered lines. - Split (RSA6100B Series and RSA5100A Series with Option 200) This view consists of two DPX views.
+A DPXogram view appears on the top half of the display and a DPX Spectrum view appears on the bottom half of the display.